-July 18 to August 12 – NOMINATION PERIOD Candidates may come to the Clerk of the Council’s office to pick up their nomination papers and file other election documents during business hours as posted, by appointment ONLY.
-NOTE: The Santa Ana City Charter requires persons running for City Council to be a thirty (30) day … Continued
+July 18 to August 12 – NOMINATION PERIOD Candidates may come to the City Clerk’s office to pick up their nomination papers and file other election documents during business hours as posted, by appointment ONLY.
+NOTE: The Santa Ana City Charter requires persons running for City Council to be a thirty (30) day resident of … Continued

 FAQ Topic: Elections